alanpapalia/starter-academic/content/project/me371-transmission/index.md

 the bearing load for each bearing supporting each shaft to verify that we were within the bearing specifications.

 I fabricated the transmission with a waterjet and performed testing on a rig which was provided to us.
-Using this we were able to predict the mechanical efficiencies of each gear pairing.
+Using this we were able to estimate the mechanical efficiencies of each gear pairing.